15 dead in Ukraine nursing home fire - RFI

 Kharkiv (Ukraine) (AFP)

-At least 15 people were killed Thursday after a blaze tore through a residential home for the elderly in the eastern Ukrainian city of Kharkiv.
+At least 15 people were killed Thursday after a blaze tore through a nursing home in the eastern Ukrainian city of Kharkiv.

-The fire broke out in the second storey of the home in the ex-Soviet republic, which is one of the poorest countries in Europe and suffers from an ageing health care system.
+The fire broke out on the second floor of the care home in the ex-Soviet republic, which is one of the poorest countries in Europe.

 Zelensky confirmed the death toll of 15 reported by emergency services, adding: "We all pray that there will be no more."